rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 Image source: Cisco

-The procedure shown in the preceding image shows a connection to the ASA console port and which you can paste into a new configuration to configure the following
+The procedure shown in the preceding image shows a connection to the ASA console port that you can paste into a new configuration to configure the following
 behavior:

 -  Inside –> outside traffic flow.
--  Outside IP address from DHCP.
+-  Outside IP address from the Dynamic Host Configuration Protocol (DHCP).
 -  DHCP for clients on inside.
 -  The Management 1/1 interface is up, though unconfigured.
 The ASA FirePOWER module can then use this interface to access the ASA inside network and use the inside interface as the gateway to the Internet.
--  ASDM access on the inside interface.
+-  Adaptive Security Device Manager (ASDM) access on the inside interface.

 To reproduce this configuration for a Cisco AS 5506-X, perform the following
 steps: